 On Yarn: An Interwoven Memoir

 “Family secrets have the power to either make you or break you with their harshness.
 Here, the author weaves a beautiful imagery with memories of her grandmother through anecdotes and stories.
 I loved the refreshingly different writing style.
-Part memoir, part essays, part observations – all in all highly evocative.” – Namrata’s review for The Book Elf.
+Part memoir, part essays, part observations – all in all highly evocative.” – The Book Elf’s review.

 On More Than a Memory